4d/docs/docs/API/CollectionClass.md

 Optionally, you can pass the index of collection from which to start the search in *startFrom*.

-*	If *startFrom* >= the collection's length, False is returned, which means the collection is not searched.
+*	If *startFrom* >= collection's length, False is returned, which means the collection is not searched.
 *	If *startFrom* < 0, it is considered as the offset from the end of the collection (*startFrom:=startFrom+length*).
 	**Note**: Even if *startFrom* is negative, the collection is still searched from left to right.
 *	If *startFrom* = 0, the whole collection is searched (default).